mm/wswp-frontend/README.md

 1. Clone this repo to your computer: `git clone https://github.com/mm/wswp-frontend`

 2. Create an `.env.local` file.
-In it, specify the base URL for the backend API so the two can communicate, for example:
+In it, specify the base URL for the back-end API so the two can communicate, for example:

     ```
     REACT_APP_API_URL=http://localhost:8000/v1